 PTAs may hold two, one-day (24-consecutive hours), tax-free sales (when the PTA is the determined seller), or auctions each year.
-These sales or auctions are designated in the minutes before the event.
+These sales or auctions are designated in the executive board or membership meeting minutes before the event.
 Sales of otherwise taxable items made during the 24 hours designated as the tax-free sale or auction need not be taxed.
-A PTA may also participate in the annual State Sales Tax Holidays if they are selling items included in this event.
+A PTA may also participate in the annual State Sales Tax Holidays designated by the Comptroller's office if the PTA sells items included in the Sales Tax Holiday.